friendly-bits/shell-scheduler/README.md

 This mechanism and all relevant code has been checked, double-checked and triple-checked by the author and by various AIs.

-The test suite includes tests which specifically check for command injection vulnerabilies (`tests/tests-security.sh`).
+The test suite includes tests which specifically check for command injection vulnerabilities (`tests/tests-security.sh`).

 The author firmly believes that these precautions are sufficient.